St. John Vianney High School is dedicated to forming young men for spiritual, academic and personal excellence in the Catholic, Marianist tradition.

 - Vianney sports include cross country, football, soccer, swimming, basketball, bowling, ice hockey, inline hockey, racquetball, wrestling, baseball, golf, lacrosse, tennis, track and field, Ultimate Frisbee and volleyball.

-- Our volleyball team has earned 17 state championships, with the most recent title in 2013.
-Our soccer, basketball, baseball and volleyball teams all won district titles.
+- Our volleyball team won 17 state championships, with the most recent title in 2013.

 - Vianney has been recognized by the St. Louis Post-Dispatch as having one of the top athletic programs in the metro area.